Surilie Gautam

-She married Jasraj Singh Bhatti, son of Savita Bhatti and late Indian comedian and satirist Jaspal Bhatti in November 2013 in Chandigarh.
-She completed her schooling from YPS Mohali and went on to graduate from SD College Chandigarh before she moved to Mumbai to live with her sister.
+She married Jasraj Singh Bhatti, son of Savita Bhatti and late Indian comedian and satirist Jaspal Bhatti, in November 2013 in Chandigarh.
+She completed her schooling from YPS Mohali and went on to graduate from SD College Chandigarh before she moved to Mumbai to live with her elder sister.
 She is a graduate in Media and Event Management from the Indian School of Media, Mumbai.